RxSwiftCommunity/FirebaseRxSwiftExtensions/README.md

 pod "FirebaseRxSwiftExtensions"
 ```

+### Highly Recommended

+I highly recommend always having a `disposeBag` available in every controller.
+It's very important to dispose the subscription or else Firebase may never stop listening when ViewControllers are deallocated

+If you are referencing a weak variable in your `subscribe` or `subscribeNext` blocks, please make sure to use `[unowned self]` to prevent
+a retain cycle.

+For example:

+    @IBOutlet weak var nameLabel: UILabel!

+    query.rx_observe('ChildAdded')
+        .subscribeNext{ [unowned self] snapshot in
+            self.nameLabel.text = snapshot.value["name"] as!
+String
+        }

 ### Observe a Snapshot

 The `rx_observe(eventType: FEventType)` method observes a Firebase reference or a FQuery for its snapshot.